706-722-9011

 Side Effects

 Side effects are rare but may include skin allergy and burning sensations with external use, headache, stomach upset, nausea, dizziness, and extreme drowsiness.
 These tend to happen with high doses of gotu kola.
+Some studies suggest Gotu Kola can interfere with a person's ability to get pregnant, and that it may stimulate uterine contractions making it possibly unsafe to use during pregnancy.

 Interactions and Depletions